 As of the date of this Circular, no grants of PCU's have been made under the Bonus Plan.
-As of the date of this Circular, if a Fundamental Transaction had been completed at a Transaction Share Price of \$0.50 per Share, being the closing price of the Shares on the last trading day of the Corporation's fiscal year ended December 31, 2023, no bonus amounts would have been payable under the Bonus Plan.
+As a result, as of the date of this Circular, no amounts are currently payable under the Bonus Plan.
+If any PCU's had been granted during the prior fiscal year and a Fundamental Transaction had been completed at a Transaction Share Price of \$1.34 per Share, being the closing price of the Shares on the last trading day of the Corporation's fiscal year ended December 31, 2024, the total bonus pool amount that would have been payable under the Bonus Plan would have been \$146,563, which amount would have been allocated amongst Participants in the Bonus Plan pro rata to the number of PCU's held by them.